«prev next»

 Tautologies

-We often cannot tell whether a given composite proposition is true or false without knowing the values of the propositions that compose it.
+We often cannot tell whether a given composite proposition is true or false without knowing the values of the propositions that it is made of.
 However, with propositions such as modus ponens we can: modus ponens is always true, regardless of whether the propositions that form it are true or false.
 If we want to be fancy, we can also say that it is true in all models of the logical system, a model being a set of real-world premises are taken to be signified by our propositions.

 For example, our previous example will not stop being true if we substitute “Socrates” with any other name, nor if we substitute “mortal” for any other quality that humans possess.